fametrano/fametrano.github.io/_pages/bbt202402-bicocca.md

 To access the early exam session, each student must solve five homeworks that will be assigned during the course.
-Please send the homeworks
+Please send the homeworks via e-mail to the address ferdinando.ametrano+hw AT unimib DOT it with subject
-to the e-mail that will be indicated with subject **bbt202402-bicocca #1** for the first assignment, **bbt202402-bicocca #2** for the second assignment, etc.
+**bbt202402-bicocca #1** for the first assignment,
+**bbt202402-bicocca #2** for the second assignment,
+etc.
-Wrong email with wrong subject will not be accepted.
+E-mail submissions with wrong address or wrong subject will not be accepted.

 The homeworks contribute one point each to the final grade (5 homeworks, 5 points).
 The early exam will be